Office of Cable Communications

 venue to broadcast their message to viewers throughout King County.
 The equipment is available for producers to use at the North Seattle Community College facility, or to borrow for use outside of the facility.

 Community members interested in using the services, facilities and equipment of Seattle Community Media can become a "member" for a small annual fee.
 More information on membership is available here.

 Public Access Management Transition

 Prior to SCCD, Seattle Community Access Network (SCAN) served as the City's public access channel manager.
 With a contract expiration of December 31, 2010, the City issued a Request for Proposal (RFP) to seek a public access provider for the next contract period.
 The RFP reflected a new model for Seattle public access television, based on the belief that advances in digital media production and distribution technologies create new, lower-cost alternatives for community and individual expression.
 The new model sought to rely less on financial support from the City and to supplement traditional television production techniques with new social media technologies.

-The planning for the RFP and future operation of public access television included Seattle's Citizens' Telecommunications and Technology Advisory Board (CTTAB) and Office of Cable Communications seeking input from viewers, producers and operators, representatives of the film and video industry, non-profit organizations, community groups and interested members of the public.
-An online survey and questionnaire were used, along with CTTAB hosting a public workshop and conducting targeted interviews with limited English speaking producers and viewers.
+The planning for the RFP and future operation of public access television included Seattle's Community Technology Advisory Board (CTAB) and Office of Cable Communications seeking input from viewers, producers and operators, representatives of the film and video industry, non-profit organizations, community groups and interested members of the public.
+An online survey and questionnaire were used, along with CTAB hosting a public workshop and conducting targeted interviews with limited English speaking producers and viewers.
 For results of the online survey and questionnaire, see the below links.